 The answer is that everyone can benefit from a bidet!
 We’ve previously provided a general guide for how to use a bidet (How to Use a Bidet).
 For women and anyone with vaginas, though, there are some additional concerns to consider.
 But because of the complexities of vaginal health, it’s understandable why some people ask “are bidets safe for women?”
 Bidets are, indeed, safe and sanitary for anyone with a vagina.

 Are bidets safe?

-For women or anyone with a vagina, UTIs and yeast infections are painful, annoying health problems to deal with.
+For anyone with a vagina, UTIs and yeast infections are painful, annoying health problems to deal with.
 So it’s natural that you might worry about switching to cleaning with water every time you go to the bathroom.

 Luckily, bidets are safe for female genitalia.
 The guideline for wiping — go front to back — applies here, too.
 Use the bidet’s front wash feature (sometimes called “feminine wash”) to spray water from front to back.
 This helps prevent anything travelling from the anus to the vagina, which is what causes infections.
 Use a bidet toilet seat’s drying feature to make sure the area is thoroughly dry, as moisture can also cause the growth of yeast and bacteria, or simply dab dry with a few squares of toilet paper.

 A bidet can actually provide several benefits for vaginal health.

 The spray of a bidet is a pleasant way to clean up during your period and provides a healthier alternative to wet wipes, which often contain ingredients that can irritate your vulva.
 A bidet is also a convenient way to clean out a menstrual cup.
 You probably know the rule that you should pee after sex to prevent a UTI, and a bidet comes in handy in this instance, too, providing a quick cleanup after sex without the need to take a shower.